Open-Paws/Open-Paws-Documentation/Generation/README.md

 ### Inference Endpoints

-Both models are also available through secure API endpoints that mirror the OpenAI Chat Completions API format.
+Our 4-bit model is available through secure API endpoints that mirror the OpenAI Chat Completions API format.
 Due to cost constraints, access to these endpoints requires an API token - animal advocacy organisations can contact sam@openpaws.ai to request free access.

 #### 3B Agentic Chat Model Endpoint